 So, with the pressures all around us of buying our special someone the next hippest gift, that beautiful bouquet of flowers or that delicious dark chocolate, how do we get started?
 Here are a few steps that will help you be a loving being to yourself and others and live a fulfilling life:

-Forgive Yourself.
-We’ve all made mistakes in the past.
-Learn to let go of the cause and outcome and remove that 50-pound baggage from your shoulders.
+2. Forgive Yourself.
+We’ve all made mistakes in the past, learn to let go of the cause and outcome and remove that 50lb. baggage from your shoulders.
 When we let go, we let love come in.

-Let Go of Worry.
+5. Let Go of Worry.
 Surrendering your outcome allows you to let go of worry.
-Knowing that everything will turn out fine no matter what will bring in acceptance that you will be OK.
-Think of the last challenge or hurdle you had to jump ... now skip to the end ... what happened?
-We’re you OK in the end?
-The majority of time, the answer is yes; it’s not worth tearing ourselves up in the meantime.
+Knowing that everything will turn out fine no matter what, will bring in acceptance that you will be ok.
+Think of the last challenge or hurdle you had to jump…….now skip to the end…..what happened?
+We’re you ok in the end?
+Majority of time the answer is yes, it’s not worth tearing ourselves up in the meantime.

-Learn to See the Beauty Around You.
-When you learn to see beauty in everything, you’ll start to see the beauty in yourself, and this will only grow.
-We can take our best cue from the children around us — learn to smell the flowers again, notice everything, feel everything and smile!
+6. Learn to See the Beauty Around You.
+When you learn to see beauty in everything, you’ll start to see the beauty in yourself and this will only grow.
+We can take our best cue from the children around us, learn to smell the flowers again, notice everything, feel everything and smile!

-Eliminate Self Criticism.
-Let go of your “flaws” and shortcomings.
-Instead, learn from them and learn to love the reflection in the mirror from the physical to the emotional to your brilliant mind.
+8. Eliminate Self Criticism.
+Let go of your “flaws” and shortcomings, instead learn from them and learn to love the reflection in the mirror from the physical to the emotional to your brilliant mind.
 Learn to stop judging yourself and instead love how you’re different from everyone else.

-Be Kind and Positive.
-Like attracts like.
-When we are thinking kindly and positively about ourselves, the love you have for yourself grows and affects everyone around us.
-It is said one person can affect 75,000 other people.
+9. Be Kind and Positive.
+Like attracts like, when we are thinking kindly and positively about ourselves, the love you have for yourself grows and affects everyone around us.
+It is said 1 person can affect 75,000 other people.
 Wow, that’s a lot of people!
 Simply giving yourself a smile about your day can brighten another person’s day.

-Look After Your Body.
+10. Look After Your Body.
 Focusing on good nutrition and exercise allows your flower inside to grow.
-Your body is a temple, and you should treat it with respect, love and care.
+Your body is a temple and you should treat it with respect, love and care.